Salm (state): House of Salm

-The successors of the House of Salm: the Reiffersheidt family
+The successors of the House of Salm: the Reifferscheid family

 The counts of Lower Salm became extinct in 1416, and the county was inherited by the House of Reifferscheid-Dyck.
 In 1628 the county was elevated to an altgraviate, and henceforth the fief was renamed the Altgraviate of Salm-Reifferscheid.

 In 1639 the Altgraviate was divided up into the Altgraviate of Salm-Reifferscheid-Bedburg, to the Northwest of Cologne, and the Altgraviate of Salm-Reifferscheid-Dyck, Neuss.